-The same legislation that created the Smithsonian's National Museum of African American History and Culture, directed IMLS to create a grant program.
+The same legislation that created the Smithsonian's National Museum of American Latino History and Culture, directed IMLS to create a grant program.
 This program is designed to:

-- build the capacity of African American museums, - nurture the growth and development of museum professionals at African American museums, and - increase access to museum and archival collections at African American museums and Historically Black and Colleges Universities, also known as HBCUs.
+- build the capacity of American Latino museums; - nurture the growth and development of museum professionals at American Latino museums; and, - to create a grant program to improve operations, care of collections, and development of professional management at American Latino museums.